What Should You Do if You Have Two Focal Points in Your Living Room?

 Think of rhythm in design like the beat in your favorite song.
 It’s what makes the design feel alive and keeps your eyes moving around the room in a way that feels natural and pleasing.

-When you have two focal points, such as a cozy fireplace and a stunning window view, rhythm helps in creating a connection between them.
+When you have two focal points, such as a cozy fireplace and a stunning window view, rhythm helps by creating a connection between them.
 How?

 Well, it’s done by repeating certain design elements.
 This could be color, shapes, textures, patterns, or even materials.